 The information on your 1098T is submitted to the IRS.
 Section 6050S of the Internal Revenue Code, as enacted by the Taxpayer Relief Act of 1997, requires institutions to file this information.

-- We bill spring charges in December of the previous year, aid is applied to the bill during the spring semester.
+- Spring tuition is billed in December of the prior year; financial aid is applied to the bill during the spring semester.

-- Graduates may not have an amount in Box 2 but can have an amount in Box 5 (scholarships and grants).
+- May Graduates may not have an amount in Box 1 because no tuition is billed in the calendar year but, can have an amount in Box 5 to report scholarships and grants received in the calendar year.

-- May graduates without any scholarship and grants may not receive a 1098T.
+- May graduates without any scholarship and grant awards may not receive a 1098T.

-- Freshman and other new students may have a larger amount in Box 2 and a smaller amount in Box 5 their first year.
+- First year and other new students may have a larger amount in Box 1 and a smaller amount in Box 5 the first year.

 |Fall||July – August|